-6.14 The site is 1.6ha in size and has strong strategic road access as it is located close to the junction of the A14 with the A142 (A14 Junction 37) adjacent to Newmarket Business Park.
-This is an appropriate location for new employment development (potentially as part of an extension of the existing Business Park), and the strong road links would facilitate logistics uses.
+The site is 1.6ha in size and has strong strategic road access as it is located close to the junction of the A14 with the A142 (A14 Junction 37) adjacent to Newmarket Business Park.

+The site was included in an assessment of sites in the 2016 ELR.
+This is confirmed that this remains an appropriate location for new employment development (potentially as part of an extension of the existing Business Park), and since the ELR was published the site has received planning permission for B2 and B8 uses (application reference DC/16/0465/FUL). and the strong road links would facilitate logistics uses.
 The site has been cleared of any previous hardstanding although it is starting to become overgrown, and significant quantities of earth on the boundaries will need to be removed and landscaping of the site will be required.

-- 6.15 The mixed use allocations at Mildenhall and Red Lodge in Policies SA4 and SA10 are included in Policy SA16 below, as they make an important contribution to overall employment provision.
-In total the new employment allocations and the employment element of the mixed use allocations can deliver a minimum of 18 hectares of additional employment land.
-The Mildenhall Hub element of site SA4(a) is not included in this calculation as the hub relates - to the relocation of existing employment and service uses and nor is site SA7(a) in Lakenheath as this mainly relates to retail and residential uses. - 6.16 Following the Secretary of State's decision in August 2016 to refuse planning permission for 400 dwellings on a site at Hatchfield Farm to the north east of Newmarket, an identified employment area on this site has not been included in Policy SA17.
+- The mixed use allocations at Newmarket, Mildenhall and Red Lodge in Policies SA4, SA6 and SA10 are included in Policy SA167 below, as they make an important contribution to overall employment provision.
+In total the new employment allocations and the employment element of the mixed use allocations can deliver a minimum of 1823.6 hectares of additional employment land.
+The Mildenhall Hub element of site SA4(a) is not included in this calculation as the hub relates to the relocation of existing employment and service uses and nor is site SA7(a) in Lakenheath as this mainly relates to retail and residential uses. - Following the Secretary of State's decision in August 2016 to refuse planning permission for 400 dwellings on a site at Hatchfield Farm to the north east of Newmarket, an identified employment area on this site has not been included in Policy SA17.